ancane/markdown-preview-mode/README.md

 ## Starting preview

 `M-x markdown-preview-mode` will open preview in a browser and will start `markdown-mode` if it's not yet running for current buffer.
 If you'v closed the preview window, you can start it over with `M-x markdown-preview-open-browser`.
+All websockets will be cleaned up on emacs termination.
+If you'd like to perform cleanup manually run `M-x markdown-preview-cleanup`.

 ## Multimarkdown